 These terms are used in various philosophical articles on Pin Eight and by some contributors who also post to SoylentNews, Slashdot, NESdev BBS, and other web-based discussion platforms.
+Choosing words carefully and defining them up front discourages use of loaded language and failure to communicate due to a misunderstood word.
 Terms particular to the game world are not included in this glossary.

 - all maximized all the time